-- Call your local plumbing supplies store to have this water heater installed.
-Professional Installation is available for this product and the work is guaranteed. - Schedule an appointment with a qualified person to install your water heater.
-Call our Technical Assistance Hotline which is listed on the water heater's warranty sheet.
+- Call your Local plumbing supplies store to have this water heater installed.
+Professional Installation is available for this product and the work is guaranteed. - Schedule an appointment with a qualified person to install your water heater. - Call our Technical Assistance Hotline at 1-800-527-1953.
 We can help you with installation, operations, troubleshooting, or maintenance.
 Before you call, write down the model and serial number from the water heater's data plate.